phac-nml/irida-uploader/docs/developers/api.md

 upload_id -- the run to upload the files to

-assemblies -- default:False -- upload as assemblies instead of regular sequence files
+upload_mode -- default:MODE_DEFAULT -- which upload mode will be used

 **returns:**